Mectizan Donation Program

 In Latin America, WHO has verified that river blindness has been eliminated in Colombia, Ecuador, Guatemala and Mexico.
 In Africa, national onchocerciasis elimination committees (NOECs) have been established in 21 of the 29 endemic countries.
 Under the guidance of the NOECs, MECTIZAN treatment has stopped many areas and more than 11.5 million people no longer need treatment for onchocerciasis in these areas.

-For LF, in 2017, Togo received validation from WHO that the disease had been eliminated as a public health problem.
+For LF, Togo in 2017 and Yemen in 2019, both received validation from WHO that the disease had been eliminated as a public health problem.
 Three other countries, Malawi, Mali and Yemen, have stopped treatment with MECTIZAN in all endemic communities and are currently conducting the post-treatment surveillance necessary for validation.
 In addition, more than 114 million people in sub-national regions of 12 other countries no longer need MECTIZAN treatment for LF, as the transmission of the disease has been interrupted

 The WHO established goals to eliminate lymphatic filariasis and river blindness by 2020 and 2025, respectively.
 In 2017, MSD announced an expansion of the MDP to an additional 100 million people per year through 2025, following the publication of new WHO guidelines showing that adding ivermectin to the treatment regimen used in LF endemic countries where there is no river blindness can accelerate the time needed to achieve elimination of LF to support the elimination of LF globally, in countries where onchocerciasis is not endemic.
 The most recent expansion supports WHO’s guidelines for the elimination of LF with annual treatments of a combination of the “IDA” triple therapy to at-risk populations.